 Here is what is so wrong with each of those defenses that it’s no surprise they’re championed by people who spend all of their time creating illusions and slavering over their own press releases:

-c.
-He’s popular.
+3. He’s popular.
 So was Hitler.
 So was Ted Bundy.
-Remember, people in show business: popular is not a moral condition.
+I know this is difficult for people in show business to understand, but being popular is also not a virtue.

 A few other points: